Ezaz039/AutoLockUnlockSystem/README.md

 This code requires the `bluetooth` and `python-bluez` modules to be installed.
 On Ubuntu/Debian systems, this can usually be done with the following commands:

+'sudo apt-get install bluetooth'
-sudo apt-get install bluetooth sudo apt-get install python-bluez
+'sudo apt-get install python-bluez'

 *Note: Your system must also have a Bluetooth adapter.